Xannadoo/carbon-cost-kaggle/results/results.md

 ### Kimia	`job.123577.out`
 ```
 CarbonTracker:
-Actual consumption for 1 epoch(s):
+Actual consumption for 1 epoch(s): # These results are actually for the whole 200 epochs
         Time:   0:08:34
         Energy: 0.007341 kWh
         CO2eq:  0.521238 g